ajaxxxxxxxx/ajaxxxxxxxx.github.io/docs/7listo/7-ChangeLog.md

 ## Listonomicon v2.x (WIP not released)

 Save Safe?
 No - but you can use OLD_Listo MMM Patch to keep a current save going.
+Everyone else should use NEW_Listo MMM Patch.

 **Combat Extender**